inform-us/requirements_specifications/informus/rules/Sedation (RASS) ventilated.md

 9. Generate weekly percentage designations that are on target (i.e. add up all ‘on target’ in that week and divide by ‘on target’ + ‘off target’ in that week).
 Present as percentage
 10. Plot on weekly chart

+## chart 2 RASS ASSESSMENT TIME INTERVAL SPC CHARTS

+These are weekly percentage (p-charts) SPC
+Week defined a Monday 00:00 – Sunday 23:59
+Chart 2a - DAY [Measurement Interval Chart]
+Look at RASS assessment measurement intervals between the hours of 06:00 and 21:59 each day Numerator = count of time intervals that are ≤ 1:00 hours for the DAY category (?Leeway) Chart 2b- NIGHT Measurement Interval Chart
+Look at RASS assessment measurement intervals between the hours of 22:00 and 05:59 each day Numerator = count of time intervals that are ≤ 4:00 hours for the NIGHT category SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guidance)
+Denominator (adjusted) = count all measurement intervals in the GREEN category in that week that are >8:00 hours and ADD +1 to denominator for each four hour period greater than the permitted 4:00 hours
+For example: (i) an 8:01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 4:00hr over the permitted four hours for this category; (ii) 12:01hr measurement interval will count as 3 in the adjusted denominator; (iii) 16:01hr measurement interval will count as 4 in the adjusted denominator etc...
+Generate percentage of measurement intervals for that week that are 4:00 hours or less: numerator / denominator (adjusted) Plot on weekly chart
+Chart 2b AMBER/RED [Measurement Interval chart] - moderate severe pain Look at AMBER/RED category measurement intervals in that week Numerator = count of time intervals that are ≤ 1:00 hour for the AMBER/RED category SPC denominator adjustment required for excessively long measurement intervals (those that are 2x accepted measurement interval from clinical guideance)
+Denominator (adjusted) = count all measurement intervals in the AMBER/RED category in that week that are >1:00 hours and ADD +1 to denominator for each one hour period greater than the permitted 1:00 hours
+For example: (i) an 2:01hr measurement interval will count as 2 in the adjusted denominator - once for the measurement and once for being an additional 1:00hr over the permitted four hours for this category; (ii) 3:01hr measurement interval will count as 3 in the adjusted denominator; (iii) 4:01hr measurement interval will count as 4 in the adjusted denominator etc...
+Generate percentage of measurement intervals for that week that are 1:00 hour or less: numerator / denominator (adjusted) Plot on weekly chart